 The good thing is too that it’s costs us NOTHING to have a Flying Club membership or acrue our miles!
 Granted they aren’t free as such but we acrue miles to put towards future flights more often than not in our day to day life by using our Virgin Atlantic Credit Card for everyday purchases.

 Everytime we make a purchase we put it on the card – however small it all counts!
 Your miles will soon rack up so if you too are an avid Virgin flyer or just want to try ans reduce the cost of your flights then I cannot recommend the Flying Club enough!

 Now you don’t necessarily NEED the credit card to acrue your miles; every time you take a flight either with Virgin or one their partners you can earn them!
 Shop at Tescos and have a clubcard?
 You can earn them!
 Staying with a popular hotel chain?
 You can earn them!
-One of the major plus of having one of credit cards too is because your miles can expire… if you was to not add to your balance within 36 months then they will expire.
-Now even by just putting your weeks petrol on the credit this will extend the expiry date and you will be able to keep those miles for longer!
+One of the major plus of having one of credit cards too is because your miles can expire if not used or added to… now even by just putting your weeks petrol on the credit this will extend the expiry date and you will be able to keep those miles for longer!
 Obviously if you shop at Tescos weekly and get Clubcard deals regually that too will keep them valid but having the credit card even as a back up or opening one when you get close to expiry is highly recommended.

 There are also three tiers within the Flying Club – both me and Alex are Red members (as are anyone that signs up with or without miles); you make silver if you earn at least 15 tier points per year and gold is when you reach 40 (never going to happen for us!).